Newsletter

 Drawing on positive psychology, social-emotional learning and conflict resolution, Youth First Rwanda trains teachers to facilitate resilience sessions.
 Students learn to better understand their emotions and strengths, and improve their abilities to communicate, solve problems, negotiate and achieve goals.
 The programme also helps students understand the changes that are taking place in their bodies, overcome stereotypes and gender biases and take care of their health.

-In 2022-23, CorStone launched a 100-school mixed-method evaluation of Youth First Rwanda among 7,000 youths.
-CorStone hopes to use the evidence and learnings gained from this study to scale it up to at least 30,000 students per year across all 30 districts in Rwanda by the end of 2025.
+In 2022-23, WorldBeing launched a 100-school mixed-method evaluation of Youth First Rwanda among 7,000 youths.
+WorldBeing e is using learnings gained from this study to optimise Youth First Rwanda for national scale.

 IMPACT